sage-code/maj/basic.md

 verb: vidu  = to see

-* jo vidu'pa ta un'foa!  = I have seen you one time!
+* jo vidu'pa tu un'foa!  = I have seen you one time!
-* su vidu'pa vo ni'foa!  = He have never seen y'all!
+* su vidu'pa vu ni'foa!  = He have never seen y'all!
-* tu vidu'fu ma suv!     = You will see me often!
+* tu vidu'fu mh suv!     = You will see me often!
-* nu podo vidu'ia zu amu!= We can see them now!
+* nu podo vidu'ia zu!    = We can see them now!

 ## Imperative